kony/HelloWorld/README.md

 4. Import the project by selecting the HelloWorld folder.
 5. Run the app.
 6. Launch in Functional Preview through Local account or Cloud.

 Local: a.Enter the IP address.

        b.Enter the port value.

        c.Enter the Application name.

-Cloud:a.Publish App Preview.
+Cloud: a.Publish App Preview.

       b.Select the channels to publish.

       c.Enter the generated code in visualizer App Preview in your Device.